 Electrolysis has been proved over nearly 140 years of use to be permanent There is no reputable scientific evidence that shows any other method of hair removal being as safe, effective and permanent as electrolysis.

 Will electrolysis get rid of my hair for good?

 Successfully treated hair will not grow back, however electrolysis can’t stop future NEW hair growth from happening.
 For example a woman taking strong steroid medication or with an untreated hormonal imbalance may develop some new chin hairs later on in life, even if the previous chin hair growth was completely removed.
 Only Electrolysis will result in permanent hair loss that will last for the rest of your life.

 Which areas can I have treated?

 Hair can be treated in all areas APART FROM inside the ears and inside the nose.
 Common areas for women are chin, upper and lower lip, eyebrows, top of nose, throat, neck, cheeks, shoulders, breast, abdomen, arms, underarms, legs, bikini line, hands, feet, toes and fingers.
 Moles can be treated but only with a letter from your doctor.
-Men often have hair removed from beards and heard line shoulders back neck chest ears and nose.
-Often with excessive hair causes irritation, spots and boils that can be helped by electrolysis.
+Men often have hair removed from beards and hair line, shoulders, back, neck, chest, ears and nose.
+Often excessive hair causes irritation, spots and boils that can be helped by electrolysis.
 See Also Which areas can I have treated page